 Since 1978, the Dialogue Institute has sponsored the International Scholars’ Abrahamic Trialogue (ISAT).
-These conferences bring together leading scholars from each of the Abrahamic faiths in regions where interreligious understanding is crucial to promoting stability and peace.
+These conferences have brought together leading scholars from each of the Abrahamic faiths in regions where interreligious understanding is crucial to promoting stability and peace.
 Through intensive dialogue, academics and regional leaders use religious diplomacy to address communities in crisis.

-The most recent ISAT, which focused on interreligious cooperation in relation to socially responsible global business, was held in Amman, Jordan in May 2008.
+The most recent ISAT, which focused on interreligious cooperation in relation to socially responsible global business, was held in Amman, Jordan, in May 2008.
 It was hosted by HRH Prince Hassan bin Talal, a long time ISAT member and Chair of the board of Jordan’s Royal Institute of Inter-faith Studies.

 For more than thirty years, Jewish, Christian, and Muslim scholars have met for “Trialogue.”
 In locations as diverse as Austria, Israel, Indonesia, Macedonia and the U. S., these scholars have gathered with regional leaders in varied fields to exchange ideas, establish principles for dialogue, and advance interreligious understanding and cooperation.
 Among the outcomes of this ongoing dialogue process:

 - The collegiality and continuing commitment of scholars engaged in work of mutual understanding and joint problem-solving provide a unique forum for countering religious strife in specific international contexts.

 - The ongoing scholarly pursuit of dialogue has fostered a veritable “technology” for creating new possibilities out of the exchange of ideas respectful of diversity and difference.